Michael Kum

 Michael Kum Soh Har (甘烈明 (Gān Lièmíng); born 1945) is a Singaporean business magnate and investor.
-He is the founder of both the shipping organisation Miclyn Holdings and the property firm Grandline International.
+He is the founder the shipping organisation Miclyn Holdings and the property firm Grandline International.

-Early life and education
+Early life

-Born 1945 in Singapore, both of Kum's parents were hawkers.
+Michael Kum was born 1945 in Singapore.
+Both of Kum's parents were hawkers.
 He graduated from the London Chamber of Commerce in 1966, earning a Certificate in Higher Commercial Law and Higher Costing (Cost Accounting).